 The Auburn Fire Rescue Department Chaplain is also a member of the Mass Corp. of Fire Chaplains.
 To learn more about the role of a fire department chaplain visit www.massfirechaplains.com

 The fire suppression division encompasses any activities related to the suppression and extinguishment of any type of fire.
 Under the supervision of a Deputy Chief of Operations and a Captain who serves as the shift commander and a Lieutenant assigned to station 2 the department operates four engines, a tower, forestry unit and a heavy rescue from two stations.
 Two of the engines are specialty apparatus, serving as an engine/heavy rescue (Rescue 2) and an engine/tanker (Engine 2).
 Headquarters and Station 2 are staffed 24 hours a day, 7 days a week, 365 days a year.
-All department members, both career and call, can be recalled by order of the shift commander for any fire suppression emergencies.
-Each Captain and Lieutenant are assigned a division of the department and is responsible for it's oversight.
-The Deputy Chief is responsible for administrative duties such as scheduling, records management, communications, training, public relations and serves as the Emergency Medical Services Coordinator.
+All department members can be recalled by order of the shift commander for any fire suppression emergencies.
+Each Captain and Lieutenant are assigned a division of the department and is responsible for its oversight.
+The Deputy Chief is responsible for duties such as scheduling, records management, communications, training and serves as the Emergency Medical Services Coordinator.
 The Deputy Chief has direct oversight over day to day operations of the department.

-The Fire Prevention Division is served by two full time inspectors.
-The division completes an average of 1,000 inspections, code enforcement actions and permits annually.
+The Fire Prevention Division is served by two full time Fire Prevention Officers which includes a Fire Protection Engineer.
+The division completes an average of 1,600 inspections, code enforcement actions and permits annually.
 Many of these inspections are required by law quarterly, bi-annually and annually.
 Some are targeted inspections on different building types and occupancy.
 It is our goal to work with the business community to reduce their fire problem and educate them on safe practices.
 Nationwide 60% of businesses that have a fire never reopen.

 General Bylaws can be viewed below.
 Pages 116-141 are specific to the Fire Department.